Classification: Kinase Inhibitor

 Ruxolitinib is a type of targeted therapy called a kinase inhibitor.
 A kinase is an enzyme that promotes cell growth.
 There are many types of kinases, which control different phases of cell growth.
 By blocking a particular enzyme from working, this medication can slow the growth of cancer cells.
 Ruxolitinib targets Janus Associated Kinases, JAK1 and JAK2.

 How to Take Ruxolitinib

 Ruxolitinib comes in a tablet form in multiple dosage strengths.
-It is typically taken twice a day, with or without food.
+It can be taken with or without food.
 The exact dose is based on the type of cancer it is treating and how well you tolerate the dose.
 Your blood counts will be monitored closely while on therapy and your dose may be adjusted based on your blood counts.
 If you miss a dose, do not take an additional dose to make up for the missed dose and take your next dose as scheduled.
 Do not stop taking this medication abruptly without talking with your provider as the dose may need to be tapered.